-Listen to today's episode, "How 'Miranda's Mirror' Can Help Your Daughter See Herself as God Sees Her: A Discussion with Jill Monaco" as children's book author, life coach, speaker, and professional voiceover narrator Jill Monaco joins Dori Durbin and shares how her whole book idea came like a flood after nap on an airplane ride home and how Jill's "Miranda's Mirror" reflects how Jill inspires people to be all that God wants them to be.
+Listen to today's episode, "Seeing Beyond the Surface: Jill Monaco's "Miranda's Mirror" for Teaching Girls About Inner Beauty" as children's book author, life coach, speaker, and professional voiceover narrator Jill Monaco joins Dori Durbin and shares how her whole book idea came like a flood after nap on an airplane ride home and how Jill's "Miranda's Mirror" reflects how Jill inspires people to be all that God wants them to be.
 Jill also speaks about:

 Did you love this episode?
 Discover more here:

 More about Jill Monaco

 Jill Monaco is the founder and CEO of Jill Monaco Ministries, a 501(c)3 nonprofit that has a passion to encourage people to pursue the presence of God and find freedom in Christ.
 She is a Professional Certified Coach (PCC) life coach with the International Coach Federation (ICF) and a Certified Master Christian Life Coach (CMCLC) and Mentorship Coach with ICCI.